rpodcast/r_dev_projects/.devcontainer/README.md

 * Install the [radian](https://github.com/randy3k/radian) alternative R console
 * Configure environment variables for custom location of `renv` cache directory mounted into the container
 * Install `renv`

+## Accessing RStudio Container

+1. Follow the procedure above for launching the Visual Studio Code container.
+Even though you will be using the RStudio container server, you still need to get the container launched through Visual Studio Code
+1. Open a web browser and type the following in the address bar, substituting the port number with the number listed on the left side of the `ports` directive in the `docker-compose.yml` configuration file: `http://localhost:port_number`.
+For example, the default port specified in this repository is `9998`, hence you would use the address `http://localhost:9998` in the address bar if you keep that port unchanged.

 ## Configuring a central package cache